Inorganic Chemistry of d and f Block Elements

 Magnetic Susceptibility Measurements

-Magnetic susceptibility measurements are used to study the magnetic properties of d and f block elements.
+Magnetic susceptibility measurements are used to determine the magnetic properties of d and f block elements.
 These measurements provide information about the number of unpaired electrons in the metal ion and the magnetic interactions between metal ions.

 Types of Experiments